LaBrandon Toefield: Jacksonville Jaguars

 Toefield was a backup running back for the Jacksonville Jaguars, behind Fred Taylor and usually Maurice Jones-Drew, until 2008.

 Carolina Panthers

 On March 7, 2008, he was signed by the Carolina Panthers.
 He was released during final cuts on August 30 and spent the year out of football.

 New York Sentinels

-Toefield was drafted by the New York Sentinels of the United Football League in the UFL Premiere Season Draft.
+Toefield was drafted by the New York Sentinels of the United Football League in the UFL premiere season draft.
 He signed with the team on August 27, 2009.
-Just bought a retirement home in Florida.